-1. You always need to know why
+1. They always need to know why

-2. You dislike unnecessarily authoritarian regimes
+2. They dislike unnecessarily authoritarian regimes

 They can often be seen as argumentative and troublemakers, however, they do not necessarily mean to cause trouble, they simply cannot keep quiet when they see unfairness and inequality.

 For this reason, Indigos often become apathetic towards conventional political and social systems, according to New Age spirituality beliefs.
 Instead of focusing on these old systems, they attempt to make changes in new ways such as sharing their views via new media forms, becoming active in environmental projects, or working in the healing professions.

 3. They cannot bear to see others suffering

 Indigo adults are believed to find it very difficult to bear the suffering of others because of their deeply empathetic nature.
 For this reason, Indigos may avoid watching too much news – not because they don’t care what is happening in the world, but because they care so much.

 For an Indigo, watching innocent people suffer through famine, war or natural disasters is traumatic and the feelings are worsened when the cause of the pain is avoidable such as in cases of war or the misuse of resources by large corporations.
 Indigos often avoid violent media in general because their empathy levels are so high that watching distressing scenes causes them emotional pain.